 exception means that one or more elements of an agreed product specification is deviated from.
 For example where gas is found to deviate from the NZS 5442 specification.

+formal safety assessment (FSA) is a requirement of AS/NZS 4645 for Gas Distribution Networks to assess risks.

 gas measurement services agreement (GMSA) is an agreement between a GMSO and (generally) a retailer for any services association with the use of the GMS.

 gas measurement system (or GMS) has the same meaning as in the Gas Act 1992, and may include a meter, corrector, other time of use device, pressure regulator, filter, over-pressure protection device, pressure and temperature transducers, and telemetry equipment.